John Kerry military service controversy: Silver Star

-Kerry's Silver Star medal has been called into question by George Elliott, Kerry's former commanding officer and a member of SBVT.
+Kerry's Silver Star medal was questioned by George Elliott, Kerry's former commanding officer and a member of SBVT.
 Elliott's stated position on the award changed during the course of the 2004 presidential campaign.

 Kerry's medal citation indicates that he charged into an ambush, killing an enemy preparing to launch a rocket.
-In his 1969 performance evaluation, Elliot wrote "In a combat environment often requiring independent, decisive action, LTJG [Lieutenant Junior Grade] Kerry was unsurpassed.
+In his 1969 performance evaluation, Elliott wrote "In a combat environment often requiring independent, decisive action, LTJG [Lieutenant Junior Grade] Kerry was unsurpassed.
 He constantly reviewed tactics and lessons learned in river operations and applied his experience at every opportunity.
 On one occasion, while in tactical command of a three boat operation his units were taken under fire from ambush.
 LTJG Kerry rapidly assessed the situation and ordered his units to turn directly into the ambush.
 This decision resulted in routing the attackers with several KIA [Killed in Action].
 LTJG Kerry emerges as the acknowledged leader in his peer group.
 His bearing and appearance are above reproach."

 During Kerry's 1996 Senate re-election campaign, when there was criticism of his Silver Star, Elliott responded: "The fact that he chased armed enemies down is not something to be looked down on."
 In June 2003, Elliott was quoted as saying the award was "well deserved" and that he had "no regrets or second thoughts at all about that."

 During the 2004 campaign, however, Elliott signed two affidavits that criticize the award.
 The first, in July 2004, stated in part, "When Kerry came back to the United States, he lied about what occurred in Vietnam..."
 After the release of this first affidavit, Michael Kranish of the Boston Globe quoted Elliott saying, "It was a terrible mistake probably for me to sign the affidavit with those words.
 I'm the one in trouble here...I knew it was wrong...In a hurry I signed it and faxed it back.
 That was a mistake."
 Elliott contended that Kranish had substantially misquoted him, but the Globe stood by its account, calling the disputed quotes "absolutely accurate".